To be eligible for the annual Wellness Program Incentive, you must be a Wellness Participant.

 (Please Note: Wellness earnings are taxable.)

-To obtain a Wellness Program Incentive, you must complete an attestation form by November 30th.
-The attestation form can be found at case.edu/hcm: Main Menu → Self Service→ Benefits→ Wellness Program Participation.
-There are six program tabs: Community, Financial, Nutrition or Weight Management, Physical Activity, Stress Management, and Tobacco Cessation.
+To obtain a Wellness Program Incentive, you must complete an attestation form by November 30.
+The attestation forms can be found on the Wellness Tile in HCM at case.edu/hcm.
+There are eight program tabs: Community, Financial, General Wellness, Nutrition or Weight Management, Physical Activity, Sleep, Stress Management, and Tobacco Cessation.

-The 2019 Wellness Program Incentive is available to any Wellness Participant who successfully completes the program requirements in up to two of the following topics/areas between January 1 and November 30, 2019:
+The 2023 Wellness Program Incentive is available to any Wellness Participant who successfully completes the program requirements in up to two of the following categories between January 1 and November 30, 2023.

 - Sustained Dialogue

-Participating in a multi-session program to learn more about financial management (multi-week program, attending at least 85% of sessions over a minimum of 8 weeks), is necessary to be eligible for this incentive.
+Participating in a program to learn more about financial management (multi-week program, attending at least 85% of sessions over a minimum of 8 weeks) is necessary to be eligible for this incentive.

 - Financial Wellness 101 or 201